DominikHorn/perf-macos/README.md

     // This will automatically start() after construction and stop() on destruction Perf::BlockCounter b(n);

-    // Code to benchmark.
-Iterated n-times to get accurate measurements for (uint64_t i = 0; i < n; i++) {
+    // Iterate n-times to get accurate measurements for (uint64_t i = 0; i < n; i++) {
+        // Code to benchmark
         const auto val = i ^ (i + 0xABCDEF01);

         // See discussion for explanation